WireGuard vs OpenVPN: Speed vs. Security

 What is OpenVPN?

 Where WireGuard prides itself on its lightweight code and speedy data exchanges, OpenVPN is lauded for its heavy security.
 OpenVPN supports a Community Edition with open-source code, which means the core code that is responsible for its encryption is available for anyone to review and support.
-Open-source software tends to have higher security and functionality because any discrepancy or weakness can easily be caught by the community.

-Because of the Secure Socket Layer (SSL) encryption OpenVPN uses, it has the ability to bypass most firewalls.
-OpenVPN even offers a cloud solution for businesses to ensure security and reduce the chance of being attacked by hackers.
-It’s able to do all this because it’s been tried and tested across the internet in a variety of situations and on many different platforms.
-The built-in end-to-end encryption as well as a kill switch are on par with some of the best VPN providers that use its services.
-While OpenVPN isn’t lightweight, it is robust and secure.
+Because of the Secure Socket Layer (SSL) encryption OpenVPN uses, it can bypass most firewalls.
+It even offers a cloud solution for businesses to ensure security and reduce the chance of being attacked by hackers.
+It’s able to do all this because it’s been tried and tested across the internet in various situations and on many different platforms.

 OpenVPN pros and cons